-Rod ends consist of a spherically-shaped inner ring and a cylindrical bore for mounting on the ends of cylinders, linkages, rods, and shafts.
-And, similarly to plain spherical bearings, rod ends are designed for linkage applications to accommodate significant misalignment.
+Rod ends consist of a spherically shaped inner ring and a cylindrical bore for mounting on the ends of cylinders, linkages, rods, and shafts.
+Similar to plain spherical bearings, rod ends are designed for linkage applications to accommodate significant misalignment.

-Rod ends are offered in four grades—precision, commercial, aircraft, and military—and come in various sliding layer contact surface combinations to suit their application and environment: steel-on-steel, steel-on-bronze, steel-on-PTFE composite material, steel-on-PTFE fabric, steel-on-PTFE plastic.
+There are four different grades of rod ends—precision, commercial, aircraft, and military.
+Each come in various sliding layer contact surface combinations to suit their application and environment: steel-on-steel, steel-on-bronze, steel-on-PTFE composite material, steel-on-PTFE fabric, and steel-on-PTFE plastic.

 The Tritan precision rod ends HF series three-piece construction provides steel on bronze contact for lubricity, smoother operation, and long dynamic life.

 Tritan’s metric rod ends SA(L) SI(L) series are also available where a precision rod end is required in a metric size.
-The construction offers the added benefit of high strength for high loads.
-Precision, two-piece construction offers the added benefit of high strength for high loads and provides steel on steel contact for lubricity, smoother operation, and long dynamic life.
+The construction offers the added benefit of high strength for high loads, and provides steel-on-steel contact for lubricity, smoother operation, and long dynamic life.

 Produced using standard materials and manufacturing methods, commercial rod ends are an economical choice for industrial applications.

-Plated for corrosion resistance, with brass race, inserts designed for lubricity and clearance control, these rod ends are preferred for dynamic applications.
+Plated for corrosion resistance with a brass race and inserts designed for lubricity and clearance control, these rod ends are preferred for dynamic applications.

 Tritan commercial rod ends two-piece, metal-on-metal construction offers the most economical design for a wide range of light to heavy-duty motion transfer applications.